MetPX/sarracenia/doc/sr_subscribe.1.rst

 The  **inflight**  option sets how to ignore files when they are being transferred or (in mid-flight betweeen two systems.)
 Incorrect setting of this option causes unreliable transfers, and care must be taken.
-See `Delivery Completion`_ for more details.
+See `Delivery Completion (inflight)`_ for more details.

 The value can be a file name suffix, which is appended to create a temporary name during the transfer.
 If **inflight**  is set to **.**, then it is a prefix, to conform with